jetbasrawi/go.geteventstore/examples/longpoll/README.md

-#Using the atom feed simulator

-The atom feed simulator is a http handler that can be used by the net/http/httptest server to simulate the atom feeds served by the eventstore.

-The reads a stream from version 0 and when it reaches the head of the stream it begins to LongPoll the stream, listening for new events.
-This is similar to a catch up subscription.
+#Using LongPoll to listen for new events

+A common use case is to read events to the head of an event stream and then listen for new events.

-This example demonstrates
+This example demonstrates how to do this.
-    - Setting up the simulator
-    - Reading events from a stream
-    - Handling errors
-    - Polling

-The code is heavily commented so have a look at the example code for more details about how to set up and use the simulator.

-To run the example simply **go run** it.
+Once the server is up simply **go run** the examples.

 ```
-$ go run main.go
+../goes/examples/longpoll$ go run main.go
 ```